+- 8. Click the Next button to continue.
+(Skip ahead to step 11.) - 9.
 If this is a software upgrade, the next screen will give you the opportunity to optimize the database.
 Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video retentions greater than 40 TB).
-Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time).
+Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
+Mark the checkbox to optimize the database.

-Orchid Core VMS 21.3.0 Setup: Orchid Core VMS Configuration - × IP CONFIGURE Choose Components Choose which features of Orchid Core VMS 21.3.0 you want install. to installation will now different directory again.
-Orchid Core VMS Upgrad Optimize database It is recommended for the best system (c) 2021 IPConfigure, Inc. - < Back Next > Cance el
+$\textcircled{0}$ Orchid Core VMS 21.6.0 Setup: Orchid Core VMS Configuration $ \Box$ $ imes$ IPCONFIGURE Choose Components Choose which features of Orchid Core VMS 21.6.0 you w install. ant to An existing installa installation will now different directory, again.
+Orchid Core VMS Upgrad Optimize database It is recommended for the best system an extended period tion of Orchid Core VMS has been detected.
+This reinstall/upgrade.
+If you would like to install to a , please uninstall Orchid Core VMS and run this installer e Options after install that you Optimize your Orchid Core VMS database n performance.
+However, this operation can take d of time to complete in some cases. (c) 2021 IPConfigure, Inc. - < B ack N ext > C ancel

-- Mark the checkbox to optimize the database. - 7.
-Click the Next button to continue. - 8.
+- 10. Click the Next button to continue. - 11.
 The installer will ask you to confirm the installation folder.
 By default this is C:\Program Files\ IPConfigure\Orchid and does not need to be changed.
 However, the installation directory can be updated, if needed.

-Orchid Core VMS 21.3.0 Setup - × IP CONFIGURE Choose Install L Choose the folder Il Orchid Cor e VMS 21.3.0 I Setup will install Orchid Co click Browse and select and different fol der, Destination Folder nfigure\orchid\ E Prowse] Space required: 148.2 MB Space available: 101.0 GB (c) 2021 IPConfigure, Inc. - < Back Install Can el
+Orchid Core VMS 21.6.0 Setup × IP CONFIGURE Choose Install Lo Choose the folder ocation in which to install O rchid Core VN 1S 21.6.0.
+Setup will install Orchid Cor click Browse and select and re VMS 21.6.0 in the fo other folder.
+Click Inst ollowing folder.
+To i all to start the insta install in a diff Illation. ferent fold ler, Destination Folder C:\Program Files\IPCo nfigure\orchid\ Brow se Space required: 220.5 MB Space available: 134.3 GB (c) 2021 IPConfigure, Inc. - < B ack Install Canc el

-9. Click the Install button to proceed with the installation.
+12. Click the Install button to proceed with the installation.
 The installation will complete automatically without any additional prompts.
 This process may take a few minutes (and perhaps longer if the optimization process was selected).

-Orchid Core VMS 21.3.0 Setup - X

-IP CONFIGURE Installing Please wait while Orchid Core VMS 21.3.0 is bein g installed.
+Installing Please wait while Orchid Core VMS 21.6.0 is being installed.
+Created uninstaller: C:\Program Files\IPConfigure\orchid\uninstall.exe Show d etails (c) 2021 IPConfigure, Inc.

-Extract: menu-toggle.svg. gz

-Show details

-(c) 2021 IPConfigure, Inc. -

-< Back Next 2 Cance el

-Orchid Core VMS 21.3.0 Setup Х
+Orchid Core VMS 21.6.0 Setup \times

-IP CONFIGURE Installing Please wait white e Orchid Core VM S 21.3.0 is being g installed.
+IP CONFIGURE Installing Please wait while Orchid Core VMS 2 21.6.0 is being installed.

 Optimizing database.
-1 'his could take a wh nie.
+1 This could take a wh ile.

-Show details
+Show d etails

 (c) 2021 IPConfigure, Inc. -

-< Back Next እ Cance el

-1
+< B ack N ext > Cano el

-10. Once the installer says "Completing" at the top of the window, mark the Open Orchid VMS... checkbox if you want to open Orchid Core VMS in your default web browser upon exit.
+13. Once the installer says "Completing" at the top of the window, mark the Open Orchid VMS... checkbox if you want to open Orchid Core VMS in your default web browser upon exit.

-11. Click the Finish button to close the installer.
+14. Click the Finish button to close the installer.
 Orchid Core VMS will automatically open in the computer's default web browser (if so marked).